By: LJ Ober

 The mirror hanging above was purchased from Dollar General a few years back and originally came in a dull pewter color but the soft blue livened it up.

-While I had the paint and Hodge Podge out I painted this tray and lined it with the same print.
-Plus a Cubby shelf makeover shown below.
-Still yet to do is change the fabric on the stool I’m now using.
-I’ll update the pic once I change it out.
-This little project was done in a day and a half but only because of letting the paint dry.
+While I had the paint and Hodge Podge out I painted the tray sitting on the top and lined it with the same print.
+Then I did a quick up-cycle on the cubby shelf shown below.
+Still yet to do is a change the fabric on the stool.
+This little project was done in a day but only because of letting the paint dry.

 That’s it! . . .
 One quick makeover done.